-Knowledge and understanding describe and predict for a given water resources system the main hydrological, hydraulic, chemical and biological processes and how these processes are dynamically linked with aquatic ecosystems as well as with human activities such as land and water use and pollution. describe and explain the main concepts and instruments for analysing and influencing formal and informal arrangements for water quality management, including policies, laws and institutions, and by adopting a historical perspective. explain the key concepts for integrated, multi-disciplinary and interdisciplinary analyses of aquatic ecosystems and describe the challenges of such approaches. describe concepts to determine the value of water for various uses and users in (amongst others) economic and ecological terms and explain how these concepts can be used in water resources planning at various spatial and temporal scales.
-Applying knowledge and understanding interpret, design and optimize water quality assessment and monitoring programmes by applying experimental, statistical and modelling tools. formulate and critically evaluate governance frameworks related to water quality management and apply tools for policy analysis with the emphasis on social inclusion and sustainability. combine different types of method and through a process of triangulation synthesize outcomes in a coherent manner. conduct, independently or in a multidisciplinary team, research including the formulation of research questions and hypotheses, the selection and application of adequate research methodologies and techniques and the formulation of well-founded conclusions.
-Making judgements define a given water resources system, and compose the water and pollution flows across time and space, including the various water uses, and describe the interdependencies these create between the various water users. critically evaluate technical and/or institutional interventions focused on water quality (projects/ programmes/ policies/ agreements) through analysis of implications for the water resources system, its users and their interrelations at various spatial and temporal scales.
-Communication clearly and systematically communicate, argue and defend findings in oral and written presentations to a variety of audiences.
-Lifelong learning skills think in multidisciplinary and integrated dimensions and be able to distinguish main issues from side issues. have the academic attitude and learning skills to enhance and keep up-to-date the acquired knowledge and application skills in a largely independent manner
+4 describes and any dist for a since water recommends waters the maxim knowledge and 1. uescribe and predict for a given water resources system the main understanding these processes are dynamically linked with aquatic ecosystems as well as with human activities such as land and water use and pollution.
+2. describe and explain the main concepts and instruments for analysing and influencing formal and informal arrangements for water quality management, including policies, laws and institutions, and by adopting 3. explain the key concepts for integrated, multi-disciplinary and interdisciplinary analyses of aquatic ecosystems and describe the 4. describe concepts to determine the value of water for various uses and users in (amongst others) economic and ecological terms and explain how these concepts can be used in water resources planning at various spatial and temporal scales.
+Applying knowledge and understanding 1. interpret, design and optimize water quality assessment and monitoring programmes by applying experimental, statistical and modelling tools 2. formulate and critically evaluate governance frameworks related to water quality management and apply tools for policy analysis with the emphasis on social inclusion and sustainability.
+3. combine different types of method and through a process of 1 triangulation synthesize outcomes in a coherent manner.
+4. including the formulation of research questions and hypotheses the selection and application of adequate research methodologies and techniques and the formulation of well-founded conclusions.
+Making judgements 1. define a given water resources system, and compose the water and pollution flows across time and space, including the various water uses, and describe the interdependencies these create between the various water users 2. critically evaluate technical and/or institutional interventions focused on water quality (projects/ programmes/ policies/ agreements) through analysis of implications for the water resources system, its users and their interrelations at various spatial and temporal scales.
+Communication 1. clearly and systematically communicate, argue and defend findings in oral and written presentations to a variety of audiences.
+Lifelong learning skills 1. think in multidisciplinary and integrated dimensions and be able to distinguish main issues from side issues.
+2. have the academic attitude and learning skills to enhance and keep up-to-date the acquired knowledge and application skills in a largely independent manner

-3.5 Water Services ManagementAfter successful completion of the programme, graduates will be able to:
+3.5 Water Services Management After successful completion of the programme, graduates will be able to: